Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 If you're a music enthusiast, you might jump at the chance of getting paid to review unsigned artists.

 Slicethepie allows you to do just that.
-Users get paid based on the quality of their reviews, and there is no limit to the amount of artists you can review.
+Users get paid based on the quality of their reviews, and there is no limit to the number of artists you can review.

 19. Rent out the stuff you own